Today I will talk to you about money tips and tricks for traveling to Kenya.

 2) N26: the other card without commissions complementary to Revolut

-For our trips to Kenya we also use the N26 card to be able to pay without commissions and withdraw money at ATMs.
+For our trips to Kenya, we use the N26 card to make commission-free payments and withdraw cash from ATMs.

 3) Wise